 Banish the thought.
 This lens is a full fledged anti-flare gangster.
 Shoot directly into the sun.
 It doesn’t care one way or the other.
 The T* magic shrugs off the sun.

 So did I keep it?

 This lens was rented from LensRentals for testing.
 Regrettably, I had to send it back.
 The question I was asking myself the entire time I had with this lens was, “if I didn’t already own the Summicron 35mm ASPH would I be keeping it?
 If I could travel in time or was a quantum physicist is there any alternate timeline where I would do a repeat performance and buy a Summicron over the Biogon?”
 The answer to these questions might surprise you.
-To see my final thoughts on this lens, whether or not I sold the Summicron to buy this lens, and get some more insight to what I would recommend to my sister, brother, aunt, uncle, boss, or even someone I didn’t know, please join my Leica Lenses for Normal People: The Recommended List.
-I am sure you will be glad you did and there is a 100% money-back guarantee if you think that the $14.99 was not money well spent.
+To see my final thoughts on this lens, whether or not I sold the Summicron to buy this lens, and get some more insight to what I would recommend to my sister, brother, aunt, uncle, boss, or even someone I didn’t know, please visit the Leica Lenses for Normal People: The Recommended List.

 - The guards at Bonneville happened to be the nicest and most caring and helpful guards I have ever encountered.
 The whole day had a festival atmosphere.
 The guards were just happy to be there.
 There is no need to defund security at the The Bonneville Speedway